objectsyndicate/ioTank-101/README.md

 It uses affordable, off the shelf, sensors and hardware to monitor light quality for indoor agriculture in a handheld and bluetooth package.

-It does this by detecting particular wavelenghts and providing feedback, as well as soil humidity and temperature.
+It does this by detecting particular wavelenghts of light, as well as soil humidity and temperature.

 <img class='img-responsive' src="https://github.com/objectsyndicate/ioTank-101/raw/master/APDS-9960_spec.png">
 <img class='img-responsive' src="https://github.com/objectsyndicate/ioTank-101/raw/master/GYML8511.png">